CFCC Official College Standards and Graphics Guidelines

 - Do not use pictures or artwork that are copyrighted – Just because they are on the Internet, doesn’t mean they are not copyrighted.

-- Official college photos can be found on the college’s Picasa web site.
+- Official college photos can be found in the college’s Photoshelter photo archive page.